-How to Find Small-Cap Stocks in Five Steps - Cabot Wealth Network
+How to Find Small-Cap Stocks in 5 Steps

 Because it’s institutional investors who drive up stock prices, I look for the same thing they look for, but because I’m seeking far greater returns, my approach must be different.
 My forensic research digs significantly deeper into the industry and company to uncover information that gives me a unique advantage over the big boys.

-Getting more specific, there are a few steps that I follow to insure that every small-company stock I recommend has the potential to bring strong profits.
+Getting more specific, there are a few steps that I follow to ensure that every small-company stock I recommend has the potential to bring strong profits.
 Here are the five most important steps.

-How to Find Small-Cap Stocks
+5 Steps to Find Small-Cap Stocks

 Here’s how to find small-cap stocks in five steps: